Marine Superintendent of Health, Safety & Environment

 - extensive professional development and training opportunities

-We are currently accepting applications for a Marine Superintendent of Health, Safety & Environment to work with our Health, Safety & Environment Department at either our Port aux Basques, NL or North Sydney NS location.
+We are currently looking for a Marine Superintendent of Health, Safety & Environmentto work with our Health, Safety & Environment Department at either our Port aux Basques, NL or North Sydney, NS location.

 The Health, Safety & Environment (HSE) Department is responsible for the development and promotion of health, safety and environmental protection programs throughout the company, both on vessels and at our shore facilities.

-Reporting to the Director of HSE, this leadership role will require the successful candidate to provide marine expertise in assisting with the development of an integrated safety management program, including assisting with the development of safety strategies and oversight for safety programs to manage key risks, improve Marine Atlantic’s safety culture and ultimately improve safety performance.
-The Marine Superintendent of HSE will also be responsible for assisting in the development and implementation of environmental management initiatives to monitor, evaluate and improve Marine Atlantic’s environmental performance.
+Reporting to the Director of HSE, this leadership role will require the successful candidate to provide marine expertise in the development of an integrated safety management program, including the development of safety strategies and oversight for safety programs to manage key risks, improve Marine Atlantic’s safety culture and ultimately improve safety performance.
+The Marine Superintendent of HSE will also be responsible for providing marine expertise in the development and implementation of environmental management initiatives to monitor, evaluate and improve Marine Atlantic’s environmental performance.

 The Marine Superintendent of HSE will be responsible to fulfill the Designated Person Ashore (DPA) role and associated requirements as described in the International Safety Management (ISM) code.
 The Marine Superintendent of HSE will provide marine HSE and technical support to the Director of HSE, and the HSE team.
 This position will work with vessel management to coordinate, initiate and participate in key audits, inspections and meetings with both internal and external parties to ensure safety and environment requirements are being met.